Bisimulations for Delimited-Control Operators: Applicative Bisimilarity

 \section{Applicative Bisimilarity}

 Applicative bisimilarity has been originally defined for the lazy $\lambda$-calculus~\cite{Abramsky-Ong:IaC93}.
 The main idea is to reduce (closed) terms to values, and then compare the resulting $\lambda$-abstractions by applying them to an arbitrary argument.
-Applicative bisimilarity for deterministic languages is usually sound and complete (see, \eg~\cite{Gordon-Rees:POPL96,Tiuryn-Wand:CAAP96,Gordon:TCS99}); in particular, soundness is proved thanks to a systematic technique called Howe's method \cite{Howe:IaC96,Gordon:TCS99}.
+When sound, applicative bisimilarity for deterministic languages is usually also complete (see, \eg~\cite{Gordon-Rees:POPL96,Tiuryn-Wand:CAAP96,Gordon:TCS99}), and soundness is proved thanks to a systematic technique called Howe's method~\cite{Howe:IaC96,Gordon:TCS99}.
 However, defining and proving sound the most powerful up-to techniques, such as bisimulation up to context, remain an open issue for applicative bisimilarity.

 Very few works study applicative bisimilarity in a calculus with control.
-In~\cite{Merro-Biasi:MFPS06}, Merro and Biasi define an applicative bisimilarity which characterizes contextual equivalence in the \emph{CPS calculus}~\cite{Thielecke:PHD}, a minimal calculus which models the control features of functional languages with imperative jumps.
+Merro~\cite{Merro:AI10} defines an applicative bisimilarity which characterizes contextual equivalence in the \emph{CPS calculus}~\cite{Thielecke:PHD}, a minimal calculus which models the control features of functional languages with imperative jumps.
 In the $\lambda\mu$-calculus, Lassen~\cite{Lassen:99} proposes a sound but not complete applicative bisimilarity in call-by-name.
 We improve this result~\cite{Biernacki-Lenglet:MFPS14} by defining sound and complete applicative bisimilarities in both call-by-name and call-by-value.

 In this section, we define a sound and complete applicative bisimilarity for the relaxed semantics of $\lamshift$.
 Our definition of applicative bisimilarity relies on a labeled transition system, introduced first (Section~\ref{ss:LTS-app}).
 We then prove its soundness and completeness in Section~\ref{ss:soundness-app}, before showing how it can be used on the $\lamshift$ axiomatization (Section~\ref{ss:axioms-app}).
-We cover results that have been originally presented in~\cite{Biernacki-Lenglet:FOSSACS12}, whose proofs are available in the corresponding report~\cite{Biernacki-Lenglet:arXiv-FOSSACS12}.
+We cover results that have been originally presented in~\cite{Biernacki-Lenglet:FOSSACS12}.